From Single to Album: What to Expect at Mastering

 That said, budget does not always allow for it.
 If remastering every track is not an option, the practical approach is to master the new material and then work to integrate the existing singles as well as possible, adjusting levels, addressing any tonal differences, and making sure the sequencing holds together even if the starting points are not identical.

 The challenge with matching is that a finished master is a one-way door.
 The limiting, the tonal decisions, the dynamic shape, all of it is baked into the file.
 When I am trying to match new masters to an existing one, I am working backwards from a result I did not create, trying to reverse-engineer decisions I was not part of.
-If the original master was pushed hard, or if the tonal balance was tailored specifically for standalone release, that becomes the ceiling I am building toward rather than the floor I am building from.
-The new material ends up being pulled toward the old master's constraints rather than both being shaped toward what the album actually needs.
-Starting from the mix files removes that ceiling entirely.
+If the original master was pushed hard or tailored for standalone release, that becomes the ceiling I am building toward rather than the floor I am building from.
+Starting from the pre-masters removes that ceiling entirely.

 Either way, the goal is the same: the album should feel like a record, not a collection of singles that happened to end up on the same playlist.